spirali/haydi/docs/source/cnfs.rst

 isomorphism (if it contains an element, it contains also all isomorphic ones).
 However, it is usually not a problem to fulfill these criteria in practice.

-All elementary domains except :class:`haydi.Values` is always strict.
-(For more information about :class:`hayd.Values` in context of this section see TODO LINK).
-The strictness of a domain can be checked by reading attribute ``strict``::
+All elementary domains except :class:`Values` are always strict.
+(For more information about :class:`Values` in context of this section see :ref:`below <cnf-values>`).
+The strictness of a domain can be checked by reading its attribute ``strict``::

   >>> hd.Range(10).strict